DataRole/api/sections/address.md

 ## Permits: Professionals
 Field Name | Type | Definition
 --- | --- | ---
-Id | integer | Internal identification number, ContractorCompanyName | string | Name of the business that performed the work ContractorEmail | string | Contact email for the business that performed the work ContractorLicNum | string | License number of the business that performed the work
+Id | integer | Internal identification number ContractorCompanyName | string | Name of the business that performed the work ContractorEmail | string | Contact email for the business that performed the work ContractorLicNum | string | License number of the business that performed the work